Enhanced 2-Factor Authentication

 - Authentication through the Duo mobile app will require you to enter a 3-digit code to verify that the person logging in is really you!
 This quick step greatly reduces the risk of accidentally approving a fradulent push notification.

-- Less-secure methods of authentication, including verification by telephone call and SMS/text message, will be phased out later in the 2025-2026 academic year.
+- Less-secure methods of authentication, including verification by telephone call and SMS/text message, will be phased out.
 These methods are easy to spoof or intercept.
 In comparison, the updated process in the app and token authentication methods are far more secure.

-Currently registered Voice call and SMS/text verification devices will continue to work for now, but these options will be discontinued at a later date.
+Currently registered Voice call and SMS/text verification devices will continue to work for now, but these options will be discontinued in the near future.

 If you use one of these options currently, we strongly recommend that you go ahead and enable the Duo Mobile App or enroll a hardware or software token, and transition away from using the text or voice methods.